atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ### Setting up CI

 Our first CI job, "test_it" will run on every commit to test the new revision.
-It will execute the `/bin/echo` command.
+It will run the test command we specified.

 On the next slide, notice that:
 - GitLab checks the syntax of the CI config file and will alert you